To serve Hong Kong by making it a safe place to live and work

 Continue to enhance live-fire and rescue training for frontline fire personnel.

 Continue to monitor the progress of procurement of a fireboat to replace fireboat No. 7, and plan on the procurement of an additional fireboat and a fast rescue vessel to enhance fire fighting, casualty handling and rescue capabilities in coastal waters.

 Continue to enhance fire protection measures for prescribed commercial premises with floor area exceeding 230 m2, specified commercial buildings, composite buildings and domestic buildings.

 Continue to fine-tune the proposals for amending the remaining subsidiary legislation under the Dangerous Goods Ordinance (Cap.295) to enhance the control of dangerous goods.

 Continue to review the legislative provisions regarding the registration scheme for FSI contractors.

 Continue to step up inspection of pre-1987 composite/domestic buildings for enhancement of fire safety.

 Continue to implement the Rapid Response Vehicle Scheme to enhance the delivery of paramedic ambulance service.

 Continue to provide community education programme on the provision of cardio-pulmonary resuscitation training for the general public.

 Continue to strengthen publicity activities to educate the public on the proper use of emergency ambulance service.

-Plan for the development of a computer system for the provision of post-dispatch advice to callers requesting for emergency ambulance service.
+Continue to develop a computer system for the provision of post-dispatch advice to callers requesting emergency ambulance service.

 Continue to explore the long-term arrangement for the provision of emergency ambulance service.

 any enquiry regarding these services or complaint about